 Converging portraits (at the Pavillon des Sessions)

-devoted to photography from the non-Western world and created in 2007, Photoquai is a biennial event which takes place in Paris in odd-numbered years.
-This second festival continues the fundamental mission of Photoquai: to develop relationships with artists whose work has not previously been seen in Europe, and to encourage exchanges, a converging of different outlooks on the world.
+devoted to non-Western photography and created in 2007, Photoquai is a biennial event which takes place in Paris in odd-numbered years.
+This second festival continues Photoquai's fundamental mission: to develop relationships with artists whose work has not previously been seen in Europe and to encourage exchanges, and the converging of different world perspectives.

-the second festival will run from 22nd September to 22nd November 2009 (at the end of Paris Photo) on the banks of the Seine alongside the musée du quai Branly and in a large number of renowned Parisian institutions, the festival’s partners.
+The second festival will run from 22nd September to 22nd November 2009 (at the end of Paris Photo) on the banks of the Seine alongside the musée du quai Branly and in a large number of renowned Parisian institutions in partnership with the festival.

-in 2009, the artistic direction of the Biennial is entrusted to the Iranian gallery owner Anahita Ghabaian Etehadieh, director of the Silk Road Gallery which she established in 2001.
+In 2009, the artistic direction of the Biennial was entrusted to the Iranian gallery owner Anahita Ghabaian Etehadieh, director of the Silk Road Gallery which she established in 2001.

-born in 1962 in Teheran, and following her primary and secondary education at the Lycée Jeanne d’Arc in Teheran, Anahita Ghabaian obtained a PhD in history on contemporary Iran and a post-graduate diploma in computer science applied to Economic and Social Management from the University of Denis Diderot (Paris 7).
-On returning to Iran in 1997, she contemplated the forms of expression of a new generation of artists, accustomed to creating in a climate of political and religious codes.
-In this profusion of artistic expression, photography emerged as the most powerful and the most direct form.
-In 2001, she created Silk Road Gallery with the aim of presenting the work of Iranian artists – in particular photographers – abroad, and to introduce Iranian artists to the work of foreign artists.
+Born in 1962 in Teheran, and following her primary and secondary education at the Lycée Jeanne d’Arc in Teheran, Anahita Ghabaian obtained a history PhD in the field of contemporary Iran and a post-graduate diploma from the University of Denis Diderot (Paris 7) in computer science applied to Economic and Social Management.
+Upon her return to Iran in 1997, she contemplated the modes of expression used by a new generation of artists, accustomed to working with political and religious codes.
+Photography emerged from the plethora of artistic techniques as the most powerful and direct medium.
+In 2001, she founded the Silk Road Gallery with the intention of presenting the work of Iranian artists – in particular photographers – abroad, and to introduce Iranian artists to the work of foreign artists.
 To date, her gallery remains the only place devoted specifically to photography in Iran.